-- 1. Employees are entitled to twelve weeks unpaid family and medical leave per year.
-Employees taking military caregiver family and medical leave to care for a family service member are entitled to 26 weeks of unpaid family and medical leave but only in a single 12 month period. - 2.
-Year is defined as Fiscal year. - 3.
-If insufficient leave is available, the school district may award leave in accordance with other provisions of board policy or the collective bargaining agreement.

-F. Typ Type of Leave Requested.
-1. Con tinuous - employee will not report to work for set number of days or weeks.
-2. Inte a. rmittent - employee requests family and medical leave for separate periods of time.
-Intermittent leave is available for: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, spouse, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness.
-In the case of foreseeable intermittent leave, the employee must schedule the leave to υ. minimize disruption to the school district operation. c.
+- 1. Employees are entitled to twelve weeks unpaid family and medical leave per year. - 2.
+Year is defined as: School year - 3.
+If insufficient leave is available, the school district may: - a.
+Deny the leave if entitlement is exhausted - b.
+Award leave available - F. Type of Leave Requested. - 1.
+Continuous employee will not report to work for set number of days or weeks. - 2.
+Intermittent employee requests family and medical leave for separate periods of time. - a.
+Intermittent leave is available for: - (1) Birth, adoption or foster care placement of child only with the school district's agreement. - (2) Serious health condition of the employee, spouse, parent, or child when medically necessary without the school district's agreement. - b.
+In the case of foreseeable intermittent leave, the employee must schedule the leave to minimize disruption to the school district operation. - c.
 During the period of foreseeable intermittent leave, the school district may move the employee to an alternative position with equivalent pay and benefits.
-3. Red uced work schedule - employee requests a reduction in the employee's regular work schedule. a.
-Reduced work schedule family and medical leave is available for: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, spouse, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness. b.
-In the case of foreseeable reduced work schedule leave, the employee must schedule the leave to minimize disruption to the school district operation. c.
+(For instructional employees, see G below.) - 3.
+Reduced work schedule employee requests a reduction in the employee's regular work schedule. - a.
+Reduced work schedule family and medical leave is available for: - (1) Birth, adoption or foster care placement and subject to the school district's agreement. - (2) Serious health condition of the employee, spouse, parent, or child when medically necessary without the school district's agreement. - b.
+In the case of foreseeable reduced work schedule leave, the employee must schedule the leave to minimize disruption to the school district operation. - c.
 During the period of foreseeable reduced work schedule leave, the school district may move the employee to an alternative position with equivalent pay and benefits.

-G. Special Rules for Instructional Employees.
+(For instructional employees, see G below.) - G. Special Rules for Instructional Employees. - 1.
+Definition an instructional employee is one whose principal function is to teach and instruct students in a class, a small group or an individual setting.
+This includes, but is not limited to, teachers, coaches, driver's education instructors and special education assistants. - 2.
+Instructional employees who request foreseeable medically necessary intermittent or reduced work schedule family and medical leave greater than twenty percent of the work days in the leave period may be required to: - a.
+Take leave for the entire period or periods of the planned medical treatment; or - b.
+Move to an available alternative position, with equivalent pay and benefits, but not necessarily equivalent duties, for which the employee is qualified.